-Once you have identified the grant program to which you’d like to apply, we will meet with you to create a checklist of proposal requirements, discuss a timeline for completing the proposal, and create a preliminary budget that can be adjusted as you develop your proposal.
-At this stage you should also inform your Division Chair, and the Dean’s Office of your intent to submit a proposal.
+Once you have identified the grant program to which you’d like to apply, we will meet with you to review proposal requirements, discuss a timeline for completing the proposal, and create a preliminary budget that can be adjusted as you develop your proposal.
+At this stage you should also inform your Division Chair of your intent to submit a proposal.

 We encourage you to reach out to us early and often.
 The Grants Office facilitates the submission, acceptance and management of sponsored projects and related research agreements for UMN Morris investigators.
 Feel free to contact us with questions at any time during the proposal development process.